Skip to main content

 sh-4.2$ ./ec2-mac-ami-scan

-A vulnerability scanner for MacOS AMis.
+A vulnerability scanner for MacOS AMIs.

-Supported commands/types:
+Supported commands:

 ec2-mac-ami-scan ami-id | Read and scan using an AWS AMI-ID